thatmfrick/BlitzMods-Guides/docs/Smart-DLCs.md

 ## Some info

 > [!NOTE]
-> In some updateds the developers releases some of the content in the packs folder, this usually happens when there are some bug fixes or events that will be later removed or merged in the Data folder when a major update is released.
+> In some updates the developers release some of the content in the packs folder, this usually happens when there are some bug fixes or events that will be later removed or merged in the Data folder when a major update is released.
-> The packs folder has the same structure of the Data folder and if you take a look you may notice that some files are actually the same, when this happens the game will look for the file in the packs folder ignoring the one in the Data folder, so if a modification has a file that is in both Data and packs folder in order to work needs to be placed in the packs folder.
+> The packs folder has the same structure of the Data folder and if you take a look you may notice that some files are actually the same (same file name but not in the content), when this happens the game will look for the file in the packs folder ignoring the one in the Data folder, so if a modification has a file that is in both Data and packs folder in order to work needs to be placed in the packs folder.

 ## Packs folder location